OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

     > [!IMPORTANT]
     > Mac App Store builds of Office don't support the `OfficeWebAddinDeveloperExtras` flag.

 Then, open the Office application and [sideload your add-in](sideload-an-office-add-in-on-mac.md).
-Right-click the add-in and you should see an **Inspect Element** option in the context menu.
+Select and hold (or right-click) the add-in and you should see an **Inspect Element** option in the context menu.
 Select that option and it will pop the Inspector, where you can set breakpoints and debug your add-in.

 > [!NOTE]
 >